 Upon arrival at the Skaftafell, you will need to pay around $50 to park your car (for the day).
 Control of the parking lot is done by camera, so your license plate will be recorded on entry and exit.
 You can pay at a kiosk in the parking lot.

-Sitting there while I got fitted for my gear: crampons, helmet, ice picks made me think “This is awesome, I am really going to ice climb!”.
+Sitting there while I got fitted for my gear: crampons, helmet, ice picks made me think, “This is awesome, I am really going to ice climb!”.
 We were a small group of 7 people and had 2 very experienced guides leading us.
 We left the parking lot and started to walk towards the Skaftafellsjokull glacier.
-I was in awe of the view of that place during our 20 minute walk to the glacier.
+I was in awe of the view of that place during our 20-minute walk to the glacier.
 The landscape transforms in front of your eyes like something from another world.
-Skaftafell is inside Vatnjokull National Park, between an array of spectacular mountains and the ice of the glaciers confront you with their size and amazing formations.
+Skaftafell is inside Vatnajokull National Park, between an array of spectacular mountains and the ice of the glaciers confront you with their size and unusual formations.

 After we geared up, we started to walk up the glacier.
 Our guides led us across the top of the glacier while constantly monitoring the group’s safety.
 Blue ice and black volcanic rock appeared like a painting of colors upon the glacier.

-The terrain transforms from a layer of volcanic sediment into a gleaming surface, and as you walk more onto the glacier, it starts to transform to blue ice.
-It was raining, but it did nothing to dampen my excitement of that moment.
+The terrain transforms from a layer of volcanic sediment into a gleaming surface, and as you walk more onto the glacier, it starts to transform into blue ice.
+It was raining, but it did nothing to dampen my excitement at that moment.